You can’t calm the storm. What you can do is calm yourself, and the storm will gradually pass.

-Over the past decade, there’s a way of being I’ve gradually been cultivating in myself—I’ve been taming my tendency to get angry and argue with people when their behavior doesn’t match my expectations.
+Over the past decade, there’s a way of being I’ve gradually been cultivating in myself — I’ve been taming my tendency to get riled up and argue with people when their behavior doesn’t match my expectations.

-As human beings, we all have an idea in our heads about how things are supposed to be, and sadly this is what often messes our relationships up the most.
-We all get frustrated when things don’t play out the way we expect them to, and people don’t behave like they’re “supposed” to.
-We expect our spouses and children to act a certain way, our friends to be kind and agreeable, strangers to be less difficult, and so on and so forth.
+As human beings we all have an idea in our heads about how things are supposed to be, and sadly this is what often messes us up the most.
+We get frustrated when things don’t play out the way we expect them to, and when people don’t behave like they’re “supposed” to.
+We expect our family to act a certain way, our friends to always be kind, and strangers to be less difficult.

-And when reality hits us, and everyone seems to be doing the opposite of what we want them to do, we overreact—anger, frustration, stress, arguments, tears, etc.
+And when reality hits us, and everyone seems to be doing the opposite of what we expect them to do, we get triggered — anger, frustration, stress, arguments, tears, etc.

-You can’t control how other people behave.
+If you can relate in any way at all right now, it’s to to remind yourself of the truth: You can’t control how other people behave.
 You can’t control everything that happens to you.
 What you can control is how you respond to it all.
-In your response is your power.
+In your response is your power…

-There’s no doubt that it can drive us crazy when we don’t get what we expect from people, especially when they are being rude and difficult.
-But trying to change the unchangeable, wanting others to be exactly the way we want them to be, just doesn’t work.
-The alternative, though, is unthinkable to most of us: to breathe, to let go, to lead by example, and to accept people even when they irritate us.
+Of course, there’s no doubt that it can drive us crazy when we don’t get what we expect from people, especially when they’re being rude and difficult.
+But trying to change the unchangeable — wanting others to be exactly the way we want them to be — just doesn’t work.
+So we’ve got to make some changes and lead by example.

 Here’s the way of being that I’ve been cultivating and advocating:

 - To remind myself that I can’t control other people.

 - To remind myself that other people can handle their lives however they choose.